Computer Science

 Below is a list of useful websites:

-At Key Stage 4 and 5, students prepare for their BTEC, GCSE and A Level exams following an objective specification, related to their course and exam board.
+At Key Stage 4 and 5, students prepare for their GCSE and A Level exams following an objective specification, related to their course and exam board.
 Students receive a copy at the beginning of their course and each lesson will reflect these objectives.
 All specifications are available online for you to read from the exam board websites.

 What equipment does my child need in this subject?